Thomas Shaw, 3rd Baron Craigmyle

 Thomas Shaw, 3rd Baron Craigmyle KStJ, (17 November 1923 – 30 April 1998) was a British aristocrat, a prominent convert to Roman Catholicism and a philanthropist.
+He was a former President of the Catholic Union of Great Britain.

 Early life

 Thomas Donald Mackay Shaw, The (3rd) Lord Craigmyle, was the son of the 2nd Baron Craigmyle and born on 17 November 1923.

 He was educated at Eton and Trinity College, Oxford, obtaining a Master of Arts degree.
 In 1943, he became a sub-lieutenant in the Royal Navy Volunteer Reserve, serving until 1946.

 Personal life

-In 1955 he married the artist Anthea Esther Christine Rich (1933-2016), daughter of Canon Edward Rich.
+In 1955 he married the artist Anthea Esther Christine Rich (1933–2016), daughter of Canon Edward Rich.
 She grew up in Chiswick, studied at the Chelsea School of Art, before travelling to India where she met Lord Craigmyle.
 They were married in St James's, Spanish Place, London, in 1955.
 He followed his wife in converting to Roman Catholicism in 1956.

 They had four sons and three daughters.

-Their second son The Hon Thomas Columba Shaw is the current (4th) Baron Craigmyle.
-Their youngest son Joseph Shaw is the current chairman of the Latin Mass Society.
+Their second son the Hon.
+Thomas Columba Shaw is the current (4th) Baron Craigmyle.
+Their youngest son Joseph Shaw is an academic and the current chairman of the Latin Mass Society.

 Craigmyle struggled with alcoholism, and following his recovery committed much of his time and wealth to charitable work helping addicts, the homeless and the destitute.